 Step 1: Live With It

 I love this planter.
 Seriously!
 During the first couple weeks of use, I eagerly checked the pot height to see if it had changed.
 The anticipation of seeing that ‘water needed’ indication was real!
 Sure enough, it worked, and the edge popped up above the outside band — time to water!
 Not only was it cool to watch the pot rise over time, it was equally fun to water and watch it return back down to below trigger level.
-I no longer watch eagerly for the trigger, but I do notice it when it shows, and I often wonder “when did I last water?”
-Well, now I can check with a quick glance.
+These days I no longer watch eagerly for the trigger, but I do notice it when it shows, and when I wonder if it needs water I give the planter a quick glance.

-I took off the band on the outside.
+I tired of the chunky plastic planter on my desk.
+Most of all, I tired of the thick trigger band, so I took it off.
 It’s ugly!
 The wave pattern on the base contrasting with the pot is pleasing.
-The band, not pleasing.
-More important: when people first look at the planter, they don’t know why that band is there.
+The band is not pleasing.
+More important: when people first look at the planter with the big band, they don’t know why that band is there.
 It just looks like an extra part, an extra ugly part!
 This needs to be fixed.

 3D Printed Prototype Means Easy Changes

 The band was just killing me.
 I didn’t want to show it to anyone, and I couldn’t get past it to start to analyze other aspects of the design.
 It needed to be fixed, stat.
 Moreover, I wanted to get the planter on Etsy in time for Portland’s Maker Faire!
-Because this thing is 3D printed, changes are easy.
-I already know what spring to use, the important distances and tolerances, and what my trigger levels are.
-I can take a few hours to CAD up a new band design, print it, and immediately have an improved product.
+Because this planter prototype is 3D printed, changes are easy.
+I have worked out the more time consuming aspects of the design, so now I can take a few hours to CAD up a new band design, print it, and immediately have an improved product.

 With a 3D printed product (or prototype) I can easily make incremental changes with very little risk.